dzlab/dzlab.github.io/_posts/2024-06-13-debezium-elk.md

 ["pg-source"]
 ```

-Check that the connector is running:
+And check that the source connector is running:

 ```shell
 $ curl localhost:8083/connectors/pg-source/status
 {"name":"pg-source","connector":{"state":"RUNNING","worker_id":"172.17.0.19:8083"},"tasks":[{"id":0,"state":"RUNNING","worker_id":"172.17.0.19:8083"}],"type":"source"}
 ```

-The first time it connects to a PostgreSQL server, Debezium takes a [consistent snapshot](https://debezium.io/documentation/reference/1.6/connectors/postgresql.html#postgresql-snapshots) of the tables selected for replication, so you should see that the pre-existing records in the replicated table are initially pushed into your Kafka topic:

 ### Register Elasticsearch sink

-`es-sink.json`
+The following `es-sink.json` configuration file contains details for Debezium to write events to Elasticsearch (index, documents, etc.) and what Kafka topic to read from:

 ```json
 {